 If you’d like to see what it’s all about, the Emirates business class cabin is a great way to go.
 Specifically, we’re going to talk about the experience on Emirates’ Airbus A380.

 With lie-flat seats, direct aisle access, and an in-flight bar, your business class experience will be the trip of a lifetime!

 From the moment you step into the Emirates business class cabin, you’ll be excited to fly.
 For solo travelers, the window seats provide great privacy, while couples, friends, and families can enjoy each other’s company by selecting 2 seats in the middle section.

-Regardless of your seat choice, you are guaranteed direct aisle access, so you don’t have to climb over anyone to visit the in-flight bar (we’ll get to that later).
-Additionally, all business class seats on Emirates’ A380 are lie-flat so you can sleep comfortably.
+Regardless of your seat choice, you are guaranteed direct aisle access on all A380s, so you don’t have to climb over anyone to visit the in-flight bar (we’ll get to that later).
+Additionally, all business class seats on Emirates’ A380 are lie-flat, so you can sleep comfortably.

-While you’re relaxing in your seat, you will enjoy great meals throughout your flight as well as your choice of beer, wine, and spirits.
+While you’re relaxing in your seat, you’ll enjoy great meals throughout your flight as well as your choice of beer, wine, and spirits.
 In fact, your flight attendant will even offer you a glass of champagne when settled in your seat before takeoff.